MachineLearningLifeScience/poli-docs/docs/protein-optimization/getting_started/getting_started.md

 $ pip install numpy
 ```

 Right now, we only support two ways of installing `poli`: by cloning the repo and installing, or using `pip` and `git+`.
-[TODO: change from my fork to MLLS repo after merging]

 ::::{tab-set}